stevehemingway/book/GLOSSARY.md

 Trading volume, amount of stuff changing hands.

-## Credit Risk
+## Market Risk

-non performance of contract.
+Risk arising from the fact that the price of securities in the future is a random variable.